chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/microsoft-fakes/shims/index.md

 ShimMyClass.BehaveAsNotImplemented();
 ```

-## Invoke the Original Method form Within a Shim Method
+## invoke the original method form within a shim method
 In this example, the use case might be writing text to the file system after validating the file name passed to a the method.
 To achieve this, there are
 two approaches:
 1. Encapsulate a call to the original method using a delegate and `ShimsContext.ExecuteWithoutShims()`: